turingschool/backend-curriculum-site/module4/projects/play/play.md

 7. Clicking add to playlist will add songs into the newly created playlist
 8. Clicking the title of a playlist will take the user to the list of songs in the playlist

+It is required that each group complete one (or both!) of the following extensions:

 #### Extension Option 1:
 1. User can click into each song in a playlist and find lyrics, images, and additional information on the particular song.